-1.3 What the heck is LATEX (and why do I care)?
+1.3 What is LATEX?

-If TeX is a document preparation system designed by Leslie Lamport in 1985.4 It, in turn, was built up from a typesetting language called TeX, created by Donald Knuth in 1984.
-"TeX" is pronounced like "blech!" which is how many people feel about it.
-However, most folks don't understand just what TeX is.
+EATEX is a document preparation system designed by Leslie Lamport in 1985.3 It was built up from a typesetting language called TeX, created by Donald Knuth in 1984.
 TeX takes a sequence of typesetting commands, written in a script in an ASCII file, and executes them.
-It's a bit more complicated than a typewriter, but not nearly as involved as an actual printing press; however, many of the "tricks" of the printing trade were modeled by Knuth as computer algorithms and incorporated into TeX, thus its excellent printed appearance.
-In any case, what comes directly out of TeX is the so-called "device independent" format file, or dvi for short.
-You can then feed the dvi file to anything that understands dvi, or converts dvi to other formats like PostScriptő, PDF, etc.
+Many of the "tricks" of the printing trade were modeled by Knuth as computer algorithms and incorporated into TeX, thus its excellent printed appearance.
+What comes directly out of TeX is the portable document format pdf or the so-called "device independent" format file dvi.
+The dvi format is often used for previews and can later be converted to other formats like PostScript.